 Homebrewing Clubs in South Africa

 I you are interested in beers and might want to start brew your self I would suggest you join a homebrewing club.
-It is a great way to get to know people already into brewing and also a good way to get contact with suppliers of homebrewing equipment, malt, yeast etc. In the club you could share equipment, recipes, knowledge and so on.
-They all have regular meetings, annual festivals, e-mail lists to participate in.
+It is a great way to get to know people already into brewing and a good way to get contact with suppliers of homebrewing equipment, malt, yeast etc. In the club you could share equipment, recipes, knowledge and so on.
+They all have regular meetings, annual festivals, e-mail lists and so on.

 The three homebrewing clubs in South Africa that I know of is: